Frequent Asked Questions

 A design principle encompasses the safety, environmental and operational criteria and the strategic policy objectives that a change sponsor seeks to achieve in developing the airspace change proposal.

 We will be inviting stakeholders to participate in the development of our Design Principles.
-At Stage 3 we will be undertaking comprehensive engagement with stakeholders through a formal consultation phase of at least 12 weeks, during this stage anyone is welcome to respond.
+At Stage 3 we will be undertaking comprehensive engagement with stakeholders through a formal public consultation phase of at least 12 weeks, during this stage anyone is welcome to respond.

 The timescale for completion of the full airspace change process depends on the complexity of the airspace design and the potential impacts of the change.
 These factors will determine the amount of design work and analysis of the impact of different options, the degree of consultation and engagement needed with those affected, and how quickly a solution can be developed that takes their views into account.
+At Bristol, we estimate that changes to our Airspace will come into effect towards the end of 2021.

 The Civil Aviation Authority is the UK's specialist aviation regulator and created the guidance document that change sponsors need to follow to create an Airspace Change.
 The guidance document is available here.